patel-rushi/simply-sync/README.md

 </p>

 <p align="center">
-Stay motivated by keeping track of all your job application.
+Stay motivated and organized by diligently tracking all your job applications.
 <br/>

 ## Deploy Your Own